logos-maker/ikiGUI/README.md

 ```

 ## Roadmap
-- Support for embeddedd systems (stand alone hardware).
-- Support usage in more languages.
+- Load and save BMP and PNG images (near future).
+- Open native load and save dialogs (near future).
-- More functions for realtime drawing.
+- More functions for realtime drawing (2024).
-- Better documentation.
+- Better documentation (2024).
-- Readymade graphics for easy usage.
+- Readymade graphics for easy usage (2024).
+- Adopt version control when the API interface for ikiGUI is stable (2024).
+- Support for 'embeddedd systems'/'stand alone hardware'(2025).
-- Tools for faster development and rapid GUI design.
+- Tools for faster development and rapid GUI design (2025).
-- Create bindings for other languages like Python or maybe Lua and Wren.
+- Support usage in more languages  (bindings for Python or maybe Lua and Wren, 2025).
-- Adopt version control when the API interface for ikiGUI is stable (it's getting close now).

 ## Tutorial on how to prepare graphics for a plug with ikiGUI
 For your plug you whant background graphics that you can think of as your front panel,